hazrmard/EngineeringScienceBuilding/README.md

 ## Installation and Use

+This code runs in a virtual environment.
 Environments are created using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for python 3.
 The following steps assume that the miniconda executable `conda` is on the system `PATH`.

 This repository can be downloaded via `git clone` or [directly as a zip file here](https://git.isis.vanderbilt.edu/SmartBuildings/EngineeringScienceBuilding/-/archive/master/EngineeringScienceBuilding-master.zip).

-### ESB condenser water control
+### Installation for ESB condenser water control

+The controller imports measurements from BDX (Buildinglogix Data eXchange), and writes a setpoint to a text file.
+Access to BDX requires login credentials.

-To run the controller, review control settings, create the production environment, activate it, and call the script.
+To run the controller, (1) review control settings, (2) create the production environment, (3) activate it, and (4) call the script.

 The environment needs to be created only once.
 Every time after, the environment is activated and the scipt is called.

-**Before running the controller**
+**Review settings before running the controller**

 The controller settings can be specified in a settings file.
 The default settings file is located in `src/settings.ini`.
 A file can be created at another location but the file path must be specified when running the controller script.
 To create a custom settings file, just copy `src/settings.ini` to a location of your choice.